darbdenral/vnw-plugin-timer-message/README.md

 ## Installation

-1. Download `TimerMsg.dll`
+1. Download `TimerMsg.dll` or `TimerMsg.nbp`
-2. Rename it to `TimerMsg.nbp`
+2. If you downloaded `TimerMsg.dll` then Rename it to `TimerMsg.nbp`
-3. Copy to your VisualNEO Win `PlugIns` folder
+3. Copy `TimerMsg.nbp` to your VisualNEO Win `PlugIns` folder
-4. Restart VisualNEO Win
+4. Install the plugin to VisualNEO Win

 ## Usage